coxryan/UnifiedPredictiveAlgorithm/development.md

   - Synthesizes **team fundamentals** (WRPS, Talent, SRS, SOS) with **market lines** (FanDuel preferred) and **live context** (scores).
   - Produces **actionable, auditable predictions** (model vs. market) with quantified **edge** and **confidence**.
   - Publishes results to a **static site** (GitHub Pages) with accompanying **debug artifacts** so issues can be diagnosed quickly.
+  - Explicitly generate our own **model spreads** for FBS games, grounded in and calibrated against FanDuel’s market spreads, rather than attempting to mirror raw bookmaker lines.
 - Operate under **deterministic, reproducible** workflows: every CI run **rebuilds all data**, validates freshness, and **fails hard** on emptiness/staleness.

 **Who we are doing it for (audience & stakeholders)**